Emotional Triggers: How To Heal And Manage Triggers Mindfully

 But here’s the thing.

-We can learn to identify and defuse our triggers (heal them) so that we feel less like dynamite just waiting to be lit and more like a peaceful lake, still and serene.
+We can learn to identify and defuse our emotional triggers (heal them) so that we feel less like dynamite just waiting to be lit and more like a peaceful lake, still and serene.

 It doesn’t happen overnight, though.
-And, some people contend with triggers for a very long time for one reason or another.
+And, some people contend with emotional triggers for a very long time for one reason or another.
 I always encourage people to be gentle with themselves regardless of the time frame or how many times we “miss the mark”.

 Why Do We Get Triggered?

-In my experience working with men and women, past trauma is the main culprit behind becoming “triggered”.
+In my experience working with men and women, past trauma is the main culprit behind emotional triggers or becoming “triggered”.
 You’ve probably heard of post-traumatic stress disorder (PTSD).
 Someone who has experienced a traumatic situation, such as war, may get triggered later on and literally feel like they are right back in the traumatic situation.
 They may hear a loud noise and the brain, hell-bent on surviving, thinks it’s right back in wartime, triggering a series of chemical and bodily reactions that will help the person survive.

 It doesn’t just have to be big “T” trauma events either.
 Chronic stress, developmental, or a series of little “t” trauma can be the culprit of becoming emotionally triggered too.